 In the following years we would like to continue with extending the protection ring, cultivating the land, distributing the biomass, taking care of the plants and enjoying the fruits of the collective practice.

-The budget for this project includes mainly the costs of the trees and bushes, transporting the material, gas for the garden tiller, the fee for the landscaping advisor, renting the excavator for helping us with digging in larger areas, irrigation lines, animal manure, sawdust, purchasing and feeding chickens which we want to introduce to help us with the soil regeneration, and then also some remuneration for the work exchange, food and accommodation for volunteers and Karma Yogis, etc.
+The budget for this project includes mainly the costs of the trees and bushes, transporting the material, gas for the garden tiller, the fee for the landscaping advisor, renting the excavator for helping us with digging in larger areas, irrigation lines, animal manure, sawdust, and then also some remuneration for the work exchange, food and accommodation for volunteers and Karma Yogis, etc.

 We will be very pleased if you support this project by sending us a donation of any amount, and even more pleased if you come to enjoy and to help us make this project come true by contributing to Merigar East Oasis with your own hands!